Rhythm of War

 Rhythm of War is an epic fantasy novel written by American author Brandon Sanderson and the fourth book in The Stormlight Archive series.
 It was published by Tor Books on November 17, 2020.
 Rhythm of War consists of one prologue, 117 chapters, 12 interludes and an epilogue.
-It is preceded by Oathbringer.
+It is preceded by Oathbringerand followed by Wind and Truth.
 As with Kaladin in The Way of Kings, Shallan in Words of Radiance, and Dalinar in Oathbringer, Rhythm of War has a sequence of flashback chapters, this time for characters Eshonai and Venli.

 The book features illustrations of four Heralds, as well as illustrations of all the True Spren who form Nahel Bonds save for the Bondsmith spren.
 As with its Stormlight Archive predecessors, the unabridged audiobook is read by narration team Michael Kramer and Kate Reading.

 A sequel, Wind and Truth, was released on December 6, 2024.

 Development

 The writing process for the book started in January 2019, with a publication date planned for 2020.
 Before deciding the title would be Rhythm of War, the working title for the novel was The Song of Changes, which Brandon stated was never meant to be the final title.
 It later was announced that the book would be released on November 17, 2020.

 Originally the book was to feature flashbacks from the point of view of Eshonai, with Venli taking center stage in the present-day timeline.
 Eventually Sanderson decided on mixed flashbacks, with part set from Eshonai's perspective, while the other part set from Venli's.

 Sanderson has stated that the Wit epilogue of Rhythm of War is something he has been particularly looking forward to for a long time.
 He also stated there would be a time-jump between book three and four.
 While the title suggests greater focus on characters from the so-called 'singer culture', the remaining protagonists, including Kaladin Stormblessed, Shallan Davar, Dalinar Kholin, Navani, Adolin, as well as Bridge Four members also feature prominently.
 Narratives from the perspective of Szeth and Taravangian highlight many of the interludes.

 The American cover was revealed on August 17, 2020.